Goldziher/go-monorepo/README.md

 ## Stack

-This repository uses [go-chi](https://github.com/go-chi/chi) as a router.
-I prefer keeping stuff simple and close to the metal.
+This repository uses [go-chi](https://github.com/go-chi/chi) as a router, it uses [sqlc](https://sqlc.dev/) for the DAL and PGX as the DB driver for Postgres.

 ## Setup